RileyK19/ClipboardManager/README.md

 ### Items appear multiple times
 - This is normal if you copy the same thing at different times
 - The duplicate detection only prevents consecutive duplicates

+### Toast notification doesn't appear
+- Toast shows when using Cmd+Ctrl+V hotkey only (not when clicking menu items)
+- Check console for "showToast called with:" log message
+- Verify main thread dispatch: should see "On main thread: 1"
+- If toast appears but immediately disappears, `toastPanel` property may be missing from header file

 ## Limitations